spawnmarvel/quickguides/abelton/Focusrite/README.md

 ## Recording audio in Ableton Live

-* 00:00 - Introduction
-* 00:59 - Connect microphone and guitar

 Connect jack gitar, set input to INST mode. (red light on INST)

 Open focusrite and set Line to INST mode